JeelM/EECS4222_Project_1/tutorials/01-requirements.md

 ## SSH Access

-To ssh onto the master or worker, use the default `eecs` user:
+To ssh onto the master or worker, use the default `eecs` user.
+The password for 'eecs' user is 'eecs'.

 ```sh
 # ssh to the master